 Assistant Dean for Advancement

-Jennifer currently serves as Interim Assistant Dean for College Advancement and President of the NC State Natural Resources Foundation.
+Jennifer currently serves as Assistant Dean for College Advancement and President of the NC State Natural Resources Foundation.
 As Executive Director of the Pulp and Paper Advisory Board and Director of Undergraduate Student Recruiting, Retention and Development in the Department of Forest Biomaterials, Jennifer brings ten years of board management, fundraising, alumni relations, communications, leadership and management experience to this position.
 After graduating from NC State with degrees in pulp and paper technology and chemical engineering, Jennifer joined Procter and Gamble as a process engineer, machine manager and operations manager.
 She also worked for the University of Virginia’s Darden School of Business in the MBA Career Services Center.

 Professor and Department Head